 Haines Place Transit Center (HPTC) - HPTC is responsible for all customer service and passenger interactions.
-HPTC staff include the Mobility Coordinator, Service and Training Supervisor, Field Supervisor and Customer Support Specialist positions.
-In 2020 HPTC expenses were \$396,823.
-An increase of \$32,266 (9%).
-The COVID-19 pandemic necessitated the closure of the customer service office at Haines Place Transit Center.
-Unfortunately, the customer service staff that were employed there were furloughed.
-The Field Supervisor, Mobility Coordinator, and Service and Training Supervisor were active positions during the pandemic.
+HPTC staffing budgets including the Mobility Coordinator, Service and Training Supervisor, Field Supervisor and Customer Support Specialist position were moved back to the Operations department.
+In 2021, HPTC operating expenses were \$17,484, see Operations for explanation of decrease in expenses of \$379,338 (95.6%).

 Maintenance - Responsible for all vehicles including fuel, parts, cleaning, servicing, and facility upkeep.
 There are two departments in Maintenance - Facility Maintenance and Vehicles Maintenance.
-Expenses related to maintenance were \$1,320,214 in 2020.
-This is an increase of \$194,389 (17%) from 2019.
-Maintenance employees were placed on Administrative leave on alternate weeks until service was restored in November.
+Expenses related to maintenance were \$1,004,288 in 2021.
+This is a decrease of \$315,926 (23.9%) from 2020.
+Maintenance saw increases in parts and maintenance expenses in 2021 due to increased service over 2020 (service was cut by 60% from March 2020 to November 2020 due to the pandemic) and supply chain issues.
+Fuel expense doubled due compared to 2020 due to both rising costs and increased operations.

 Administration - Responsible for all other functions including executive direction, planning, marketing, information systems, purchasing, finance, and human resources.
-2020 expenses related to administration were \$1,064,954, an increase of \$175,134 (or 20%) from 2019.
-Administration employees worked from home or when essential in the office (no administrative leave utilized) during the pandemic.
-Increases in wages and liability insurance in addition to increases in OPEB expenses are the primary reasons for the increased costs.
+2021 expenses related to administration were \$804,574, a decrease of \$260,380 (or 24.4%) from 2020.
+Administration did see increases in wages prior to the GASB adjustments, due to the retirement of the IT employee and related cross-training expenses.

 Depreciation - This is the estimated pro-ration of the cost of capital assets over the useful life of the asset.
-2020 expenses related to depreciation were \$964,733, an increase of \$164,867 (21%) from 2019.
-New vehicle purchases in 2020 and recent years are responsible for the increase.
+2021 expenses related to depreciation were \$1,105,130, an increase of \$140,398 (14.6%) from 2020.
+New vehicle purchases in recent years are responsible for the increase.